Kahuna915/Group2-Final-Project/Active-Directory.md

+### Active Directory
-On dc01 & dc02
+     - On dc01 & dc02
-Open up powershell by typing “powershell” in the command line Then run: Install-WindowsFeature AD-Domain-Services -IncludeManagementTools After this run Install-ADDSForest -DomainName group2-final.local
+     - Open up powershell by typing “powershell” in the command line
+     - Then run: Install-WindowsFeature AD-Domain-Services -IncludeManagementTools
+     - After this run Install-ADDSForest -DomainName group2-final.local